 Exaggerations aside, the Ektorp may be the most popular sofa in the world – given how it’s the most popular sofa from IKEA and IKEA is well… IKEA.

 What’s great about the Ektorp is that it’s a comfortable, well rounded sofa.
-And no, that’s not just because of the rolled arms which by the way give the Ektorp a very classical look (the long skirt makes it particularly suitable for the iconic farmhouse aesthetic).
+And no, that’s not just because of the rolled arms which give the Ektorp its very classical look (the long skirt makes it particularly suitable for the iconic farmhouse aesthetic).

 And more than being comfortable, it’s also a very convenient sofa to purchase and maintain.
-You can try it out for yourself in the numerous IKEA showrooms and order it flat packed if it tickles your fancy, which will save a ton of headache for those who would fight to get larger sofas into their home.
+You can try it out for yourself in the numerous IKEA showrooms, order it flatpacked and save yourself the headache of having to manoeuvre a full-sized sofa through a doorway.

 Perhaps the classiest sofa in this list, the Article Timber sofa is the choice for those of you who want to splurge, but not too much.

-Sleek, modern, and classic mid century.
-It’s difficult to find a couch that is this effortlessly comfortable to plop on while oozing sophistication.
-Part of this charm comes from the angular wooden legs and wooden panel at the bottom which is the spice in the soup.
+Sleek, modern, and classic mid-century.
+It’s difficult to find a couch that is this effortlessly comfortable and sophisticated.
+Part of this charm comes from the angular wooden legs and wooden panel at the bottom.

 It’s upholstered in full grain aniline leather tanned in Italy.
 Holy!
 That’s basically the most expensive leather used in sofas – the kind that wears in beautifully over time and develops a vintage patina.